Water fluoridation in Australia: New South Wales

 Fluoridation has not been implemented by some council areas and water utilities that service multiple council areas.
-They include: Boorowa (Hilltops), Brewarrina, Byron Shire, Carrathool, Central Darling, Coonamble, Gunnedah, Gwydir, Jerilderie, Liverpool Plains, Murrumbidgee, Narrabri, Narrandera, Narromine, Upper Hunter, Wakool, Walget, Wentworth and Water NSW.
-Narrabri, Narrandera, Narromine have naturally occurring levels of fluoride and do not supplement their water supplies.
-In 2018 the Bega Shire Council voted 6 to 2 to add fluoride the areas that were unfluoridated.
-Oberon Shire Council voted 5 to 3 to add fluoride to the local water supply in July 2018 and the instrument of approval was issued in October 2018.
-Liverpool Plains Shire Council has been considering fluoridation of its water supply since 2018.
+They include: Hilltops Council, Brewarrina Shire, Byron Shire, Carrathool Shire, Central Darling Shire, Coonamble Shire, Gunnedah Shire, Gwydir Shire, Liverpool Plains Shire, Murrumbidgee Council, Narrabri Shire, Narrandera Shire, Narromine Shire, Upper Hunter Shire, Murray River Council, Walgett Shire and Wentworth Shire.
+Narrabri Shire, Narrandera Shire, Narromine Shire have naturally occurring levels of fluoride and do not supplement their water supplies.
+In 2018, Bega Valley Shire council voted 6 to 2 to add fluoride the areas that were not fluoridated.
+Oberon Council voted 5 to 3 to add fluoride to the local water supply in July 2018 and the instrument of approval was issued in October 2018.
+Liverpool Plains Shire council has been considering fluoridation of its water supply since 2018.

 In November 2013, Byron Shire Council decided to not add fluoride to its water supply.